kemacdonald/254/README.md

 # 254
-coursework for 254: experimental methods
+Files and project for 254: experimental methods